cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 ## Constructing queries for precise results

-There are all sorts of other tips and tricks we can apply to revise and make our queries more precise.
+There are more tips and tricks we can apply to revise and make our queries more precise.
+Below I cover:

+- using quotes around search terms for precision
+- limiting results to specific dates
+- excluding results with specific terms or phrases
+- varying the order of terms
+- using the **OR** keyword to specify one term, another term, or both terms

-**Use quotes around our search terms**
+### Use quotes around our search terms

 With a search like ``flu site:gov``,
 Google provided us with snippets of text